Do Prescription Medications Work for Weight Loss?

 I know but this is where we are at right now.

-Even though losing weight virtually guarantees better health outcomes (2), reduced inflammation in the body, a decreased risk of diabetes, heart disease, stroke, and so on, they still won’t be covered.
+Even though losing weight virtually guarantees better health outcomes (2), reduced inflammation in the body, and a decreased risk of diabetes, heart disease, stroke, and so on, they still won’t be covered.

 In addition, it’s unlikely that your doctor is aware of these medications or how effective they are.